vedph/cadmus_core/Doc/core.md

 - a set of essential **metadata** (like title or last modified time);
 - a collection of **parts**, each representing a specialized piece of data, with its own model.

-Notice that the item essentially being a data-transfer object, this does not necessarily reflect the underlying storage.
-In fact, parts are stored independently of items.
+Notice that, the item essentially being a data-transfer object, this does not necessarily reflect the underlying storage.
+In fact, *parts are stored independently of items*.
 Yet, at a higher level of abstraction items "contain" parts.
 According to the API, an `IItem` can have its parts collection filled, or just leave it empty; in both cases, this does not necessarily means that in the database the items has or has not parts; it only represents the subset of data requested by a specific API.

 Among its metadata, an item also has a **sort key**, i.e. a string representing its position in a lexicographic order.
 This order is the default order used when retrieving items for presentation purposes, e.g. when getting a virtual page of items.
 As such, the sort key is algorithmically defined by an object implementing the `IItemSortKeyBuilder` interface.

-Finally, an item can also have a set of 32 **flags** whose meaning is arbitrarily defined (in the Cadmus data profile).
+Finally, an item can also have a set of 32 **flags**, whose meaning is arbitrarily defined (in the Cadmus [data profile](profiles.md)).
 These typically serve for specific in-house editing purposes; for instance, they might specify items marked for a revision.
 The flags are just bits in a 32-bits integer.

 #### A.3.2.
 Parts

 The concept of part derives from the fact that *most items share a common subset of data models*.
-For instance, think of a structured datation, with different levels of granularity, from day, month, and year up to centuries, and different levels of uncertainty, from a point to an interval in time.
+For instance, think of a structured datation, with different levels of granularity, from day, month, and year up to centuries, and different levels of uncertainty, from a point to an interval in time (*terminus ante*, *terminus post*, between two dates, etc.).
 The model of a similar piece of information would be needed to be fully repeated in each item requiring to be dated, whatever its nature.
 Also, whenever we want to add the date to an item, we would have to change its model.

 Rather, *the items model is composed by its parts*.
 Items contain a collection of such parts, each representing a specialized data model.
 This makes the abstract data model of each item totally dynamic, as far as it depends on the parts it contains.